Faculty of Health Care and Nursing

 Across the whole curriculum, faculty members strive to impart to the next generation what they themselves have learned in a manner that is easier to understand.
 The real test of faculty members’ skills will be whether or not they can transform students’ attitude to learning from passive to active, so that students demonstrate a willingness to take the initiative and learn for themselves.
 Teaching is about more than just setting assignments.
 Seminars also are highly valued, even when dealing with themes outside faculty members’ fields of specialism.

 Not only faculty members, but also administrative staff and everyone else employed at Juntendo are aware that they are all closely involved in educating students.
-The history of nursing at Juntendo dates back to1868, when Sugimoto Kane became the very first nurse in Japan.
+The history of nursing at Juntendo dates back to 1868, when Sugimoto Kane became the very first nurse in Japan.
 Under the guidance of second Juntendo director Sato Takanaka and others, she became Japan’s first professional nurse in 1873 when she was appointed as head nurse of Juntendo Hospital.
 Systematic nursing education at Juntendo began in 1896, with the opening of its nurse training school.
-Over the 123 years since then, Juntendo has trained nurses, public health nurses, and midwives capable of practicing nursing that heals the mind, not just the body, based on the spirit of jin (benevolence), which means “a heart that considers and cherishes others.”
+Over the 123 years since then, Juntendo has trained nurses, public health nurses, and midwives capable of practicing nursing that heals the mind, not just the body, based on the spirit of Jin (benevolence), which means “a heart that considers and cherishes others.”
 This tradition of nursing education can be seen in the 99% average pass rate achieved by this faculty’s alumni in the National Nurse Examination over the past five years.

 Features of the Faculty of Health Care and Nursing